billvivino/billvivino.github.io/_posts/2026-07-01-engineering-is-upstream-of-funding.md

 That's why I believe paid engineering sits upstream of funding.

 The earlier a company treats engineering as a strategic investment instead of a cost to delay, the earlier it begins reducing execution risk, improving product quality, and increasing its credibility with customers and investors alike.

-## Engineering Is a Strategic Investment

-Companies spend money on:

-- sales
-- marketing
-- legal
-- accounting

-because they believe those investments improve the business.

-Engineering belongs in exactly the same category.

-Not because software developers deserve larger salaries.

-Because engineering is fundamental in a software product.

-Product quality, customer confidence, execution speed, technical credibility, and fundraising readiness are business outcomes.

-Not technical ones.

 ## Paid Engineering Is a Competitive Advantage